 We customize each sustained support program to meet the specific needs of our partners and help them to develop a classroom, school and district culture focused on producing college and workforce ready 21st century learners.

 BIE professional development activities are facilitated by our core Staff and National Faculty, who bring an extraordinary array of talent and experience to our programs.
 We offer PBL sessions that are geared to different programmatic levels (K-5, for instance) or disciplines (math, science, social science, career technical education, etc.) or school population (alternative education, special needs, continuing education, after school, gifted, credit recovery, tribal, etc.).
 We have experience in a variety of school models as well, including New Tech Network, Expeditionary Learning, EdVisions, High Tech High, International Baccalaureate, Coalition of Essential Schools and Asia Society/ISSN.

 Our approach to professional development is informed by research on best practices, as discussed here.

-For questions about strategic partnerships, please contact David Ross, Director of Professional Services & Dean of National Faculty (415-883-0122 x 309).
+For questions about leadership programs & strategic partnerships, please contact David Ross, Senior Director of Program and Services (415-883-0122 x 309).